CONTROL POINTS & REVIEWS

 Organisations with defined Control Points operate through:

-Control Points and Reviews are what make standards enforceable - not just publishable.
+Control Points and Reviews make standards enforceable - not just publishable.

 Made on